MasterToast10/research-workflow/docs/installation.md

 ## MikTeX
 MikTeX enables you to compile the [str-templates](templates) and compile your modified versions, providing PDF output that is ready-to-print and ready-to-publish.

+MikTeX ensures that you don't download thousands of bytes of packages you will never use in your lifetime.
+It supports on-the-fly download and installation of packages that are used within TeX documents that you run.

 Install MikTeX here: [Official Site](https://miktex.org/)

 A comprehensive tutorial is available here: [LaTeX for Beginners](http://www.docs.is.ed.ac.uk/skills/documents/3722/3722-2014.pdf)
-### Just Enough TeX
-MikTeX ensures that you don't download thousands of bytes of packages you will never use in your lifetime.
-It supports on-the-fly download and installation of packages that are used within TeX documents that you run.

 ## Zotero
 > Zotero is a free, easy-to-use tool to help you collect, organize, cite, and share research.